aleshaleksey/fansys23/13-crafting-imbuing.md

 ___
 ### Crafting Costs
-Crafting items for a character is generally cheaper than purchasing ready made items, as it means one can eliminate labour cost completely, however, if the tools are particularly expensive and mst be procured, it an also be more expensive.
+Crafting items for a character is generally cheaper than purchasing ready made items, as it means one can eliminate labour cost completely, however, if the tools are particularly expensive and must be procured, it an also be more expensive.
 Likewise, the crafting time, is a major immaterial cost.

 This leaves the main variable crafting cost, the material used to make the item, and the material expended in the crafting.
 For example when smithing a sword, not only does one use the iron for the blade, leather and other materials for the grip, but also, for example, the coal used in the forge.